Abducted: The Mary Stauffer Story: Plot

 At 30 days, Mary's voice narrates saying that what kept her going was hope and her daughter's love.
 She would do anything to keep her daughter safe.

 Ming he has been invited to attend a conference in Chicago and rented an RV to take his victims with him.
 They begin the journey to Chicago in the RV.
-Mary and Beth are tied to the floor tied to the gas line.
+Mary and Beth are tied to gas line through the floor.
 If they pull too hard, it will explode.
 Ming tells them he has installed listening devices and if they yell out to anyone, he will kill as many people as possible.
 Mary tries to whisper for help to some skateboarders, but they don't take her seriously.

 At day 45, they return to Ming's home.
 His cousin is gone so they can come out of the closet.
 Because they have been good, they can have the bedroom to themselves.
-On Father's Day.
-Ming lets Beth call Irv.
+On Father's Day, Ming lets Beth call Irv.
 She tells him she and mommy are okay, but she doesn't know when she's coming home.
 Irv asks to speak to the man holding them, but Ming tells Beth no.

 One day he finds Beth outside the room looking for a bathroom.
 He becomes enraged and ties them to a door in the room.
 On Day 53, Mary decides to pull the door they are tied to off its hinges.
 Mary calls the police from the kitchen phone, then leads Beth outside where they hide behind the RV until the police arrive.
 The police arrest Ming at his place of work.
 When Mary tells law enforcement that they were taken to Chicago, the FBI gets involved in the case.
 Mary and Beth reunite with Irv and their son Steven at the police station.

 A postscript reveals that Ming Sen Shiue was sentenced to life in prison and was denied parole in 2016.
 Authorities found Jason's body during the investigation.
 Mary and Irv Stauffer are still married and Elizabeth Stauffer now has children of her own.